-Angelina Jolie Alludes To Brad Hiding Something – Now Terrified It Will Come Out?
+Angelina Jolie Reportedly Alludes To Brad Hiding Something, Now Terrified It Will Come Out

 — Funky Tweets (@_Funky_Tweets_) September 25, 2016

 The single parenting gig that she’s asked for in court documents has become overwhelming and it’s taking a toll on Angelina.
 She’s not eating and getting very little sleep from the stress.
-Another worry for Angelina, is Brad emerging as the good one out of the couple.
-She got wind of his reception at the Golden Globes and she was upset over it.
-Brad got cheers and applause from his peers at the Golden Globes and the media interpreted this warm welcome as a way for all these famous people to show that they take Brad’s side in the divorce, as described in an article by the Inquisitr.
+Another worry for Angelina is Brad emerging as the good one out of the couple.
+She got wind of his reception at the Golden Globes and was upset over it.
+Brad got cheers and applause from his peers at the Golden Globes, and the media interpreted this warm welcome as a way for all these famous people to show that they take Brad’s side in the divorce, as described in an article by the Inquisitr.

 Jennifer Aniston, who is Brad Pitt’s first wife, also got dragged into the mix via the headlines that reported she was siding with her ex after Angelina’s accusations came out in this divorce, as reported by Vanity Fair.
 It is not known how Angelina felt about those headlines but reports periodically through the years had Angelina allegedly jealous over Brad’s relationship with his ex.
 While some reports have Angelina and Brad not dealing very well with being famous faces in a messy divorce, the latest reports have Brad and Angelina in a united front when it comes to the kids.